syncode98/ip/docs/README.md

 ## Todo:`todo` <a name="todo"></a>

 Tasks that do not have any deadlines.<br>

 Format:`todo DESCRIPTION` <br>
+* Take note of the spacing in between the keyword `todo` and the description of the task.
 Example: Create a task about a homework that has to be done.
 <pre><code>-------------------------------------------------------------
 todo homework